Environmental Information (TCFD Disclosure/Transition Plan)

 Chiba Prefecture, online from October 2022

-We are looking to contribute to a decarbonized and circular economy by utilizing mainly idle or discarded farmland for power generation and generating renewable energy using secondary resources (recycled fuel).
+These JPX-specific facilities include three solar power plants (two pictured above) that coexist with agriculture on farmland.
+JPX is looking to contribute to a decarbonized and circular economy by utilizing mainly idle or discarded farmland for power generation.

 Strong management of environmental policy